italocc-git/05-design-system/README.md

 [![NPM](https://img.shields.io/npm/l/react)](https://github.com/italocc-git/05-design-system/blob/main/LICENSE)

-# Sobre o projeto
+# About the project

 https://italocc-git.github.io/05-design-system/?path=/story/home--page

-Projeto Design Systems criado no módulo 5 do curso Ignite Front-end 2022.
-Consiste em um Design system com componentes do radix.ui onde o usuário pode customizar para aplicar no seu sistema.
-Além dos componentes desenvolvidos , adicionei mais 2 componentes do radix : Tooltip e Toast.
+Design Systems project created in module 5 of the Ignite Front-end 2022 course.
+It consists of a Design system with radix.ui components where the user can customize to apply to your system.
+In addition to the developed components, I added 2 more radix components: Tooltip and Toast.

-# Componentes
+# Components

 - [X] Text
 - [X] Heading